-The location of the project – sitting abreast of the Ras al-Khor wildlife sanctuary that has been home to about 450 animal species – will also add grandeur to the planned development.
-“As Dubai Creek Harbour develops, this sanctuary will remain sacrosanct and bring a message of sustainable biodiversity to new generations,” according to Emaar’s website, adding the project will be both a financially viable and ecologically responsible city, built with future generations in mind, using every innovation to minimise its environmental impact.
+The location of the project – sitting abreast the Ras al-Khor wildlife sanctuary that has been home to about 450 animal species – will also add grandeur to the planned development.
+“As Dubai Creek Harbour develops, this sanctuary will remain sacrosanct and bring a message of sustainable biodiversity to new generations,” according to Emaar’s website, adding that the project will be both a financially viable and an ecologically responsible city, built with future generations in mind, using every innovation to minimise its environmental impact.

 Given its proven track record and reputation, Emaar will likely make fast progress with the Dubai Creek Harbor and its iconic Tower.
 Other developers in Dubai that had put mega projects on the backburner since the 2008 property market crash, have now started to revisit the old planned developments, the Middle East Economic Digest Projects said in an early July report.
-Before the property market crashed, Dubai was busy starting work on projects beyond Jebel Ali port that would have extended the city all the way down towards its border with Abu Dhabi.
+Before the property market crashed, Dubai was busy starting work on projects beyond the Jebel Ali port that would have extended the city all the way down towards its border with Abu Dhabi.
 “The two largest projects were Nakheel’s Dubai Waterfront and Limitless’ Arabian Canal.
 Since then, there has been little construction activity on either project.